 - Coconut oil was the leading vegetable oil in use until 1962 when it was bypassed in popularity by soybean oil.

-- Coir, the fiber from the husk, will be familiar to gardeners and is used in potting mix, for plant liners and as packing material, mulch, rope, fuel and matting.
+- Coir, the fiber from the husk, will be familiar to gardeners and is used in potting mix, for plant liners, and as packing material, mulch, rope, fuel, and matting.

 - The nut also provides coconut water, of which much has been made of late.

 Most commercially grown coconuts are grown by small landowners, unlike other tropical fruits, which are grown on plantations.
-The harvesting of coconuts occurs on these commercial farms by either climbing the tree using a rope or with the assistance of power operated ladder.
+The harvesting of coconuts occurs on these commercial farms by either climbing the tree using a rope or with the assistance of a power operated ladder.
 The fruit is then tapped with a knife to test for maturity.
 If the coconuts seem ready for harvest, the stalk is cut down and dropped to the ground or lowered using a rope.

 So how about the harvesting of coconut trees for the home grower?
 It would be impractical to bring in a cherry picker and many of us lack the fortitude to shimmy up a tree with only a rope.
 Luckily, there are dwarf varieties of coconuts that grow to less dizzying heights.
-So how do you know when the coconuts are ripe?
-And do coconuts ripen after they are picked?
+So how do you know when the coconuts are ripe and do coconuts ripen after they are picked?

 How to Pick Coconuts from Trees